 The Moon saved the best for last.
 South Carolina is an eclipse lover’s dream, with the path of totality sweeping across nearly the entire state.
 This is even better news for service members, who will enjoy the show without fighting crowds.
 Even better, you have lots of choices: Fort Jackson, Shaw Air Force Base, McEntire Joint National Guard Base, and Joint Base Charleston all made the cut.
 Parris Island is a bit too far south, though, and I don’t imagine that a field trip is in store for recruits there.
 Future Marines will be able to enjoy a pretty nice partial eclipse, though.

 Is your base in the path of totality?
 Send me an email and I’ll update the list.
-Here is an interactive map that will provide eclipse times and durations.
 One more thing: If the weather gets ugly at your viewing area and clouds steal the big show, don’t worry.
 Mitzi Adams at NASA says you’ll get your chance again in seven years.
 “We’ll have another opportunity to see an eclipse in the United States on April 8, 2024, That path of totality will come up through Mexico, will go through Carbondale, Illinois again—they will get the total eclipse this year too—then the path will exit off the coast of Maine.”
 So start planning now.